-Addresses methods employed in conducting quantitative and qualitative research, development of the research proposal, and grantsmanship.
+Addresses methods employed in conducting quantitative and qualitative research and development of the research proposal.
 Includes critique of research studies including various methodologies and application to informed practice decision making.
-2 semester credits
+Prerequisite: Student must be enrolled in the professional occupational therapy education program.
+1 semester credits